carlosahs/TC1031-Estructuras-Formativas/README.md

 ## Act 3.1
 The activity was completed; last time this activity was not delivered in time.

+## Act 3.2
+The activity was completed; last time this activity was not delivered in time.

 ## Act 4.1
 The time complexity analysis of both the `BFS` and `DFS` methods was corrected.
 The preious analysis did not considered the time complexity of accessing